MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	}

-We can test the function by reading an arbitrary chunk out of the data set.
+To test the function, read an arbitrary chunk out of the data set.
 For efficiency reasons, the data passed to the transformation function is stored as a list rather than a data frame, so when reading from the .xdf file we set the *returnDataFrame* argument to FALSE to emulate this behavior.
 Since we only use the variable *age* in our transformation function, we restrict the variables extracted to that.

 	censusWorkers <- file.path(rxGetOption("sampleDataDir"), "CensusWorkers.xdf")
 	testData <- rxReadXdf(file = censusWorkers, startRow = 100, numRows = 10,